Proudly serving Lake County IL, Eastern McHenry County and Northern Cook County

 ▪ Sometimes controlling raccoons is required when they are causing damage to homes and other structures.
 This includes tearing holes in roofs and siding, getting into garbage cans, digging up lawns for grubs and worms & leaving piles of droppings in areas frequented by people, such as children’s play sets.

 Raccoons in the urban environment utilize human dwellings and other buildings as their den sites of choice.
 They have successfully adapted to life within populated areas.
 The population numbers of raccoons in Illinois has increased over time despite urban sprawl.
 There are many different places in and around homes and other buildings that raccoons find to be safe and comfortable for denning.

-Animal Control Specialists, Inc. is diligent in examining every animal captured to determine its gender.
+Animal Control Specialists, Inc. is diligent in examining every raccoon captured to determine its gender.
 This is important to ensure that we are aware of the potential presence of a litter of young.

-Medium sized animals distinguished by the “mask” around their eyes and ringed tail.
+Medium sized animal distinguished by the “mask” around their eyes and ringed tail.

 ▪ Weight: 12-35 pounds.
 (Average adult 15-20 pounds)